Move over Intel

 by Ed Sawicki - May 31, 2020

-Two news stories occurred on Monday, June 22, 2020 that, taken together, may signify a sea change in computing.
-The first was Apple's announcement that they will start using ARM processors in their notebook and desktop products that have in recent years used Intel processors exclusively.
+Two news stories occurred on Monday, June 22, 2020, that, taken together, will change how we think about computers and branding like Intel InsideTM.
+The first was Apple's announcement that they will start using ARM processors in their notebook and desktop products.
+These products have used Intel processors exclusively for about two decades.
 Apple's mobile products, such as iPhone and iPad, have always used ARM.

-This is good news for the consumers of non-mobile computers who have been locked in to a near processor monopoly for the past few decades.
-While Intel had a competitor (AMD or Advanced Micro Devices), that competitor developed and sold Intel instruction set work-alike processors.
-This move by Apple breaks that stranglehold.
+This is good news for consumers of non-mobile computers who have been locked into a near-processor monopoly for the past few decades.
+While Intel had a few competitors—AMD was one—those competitive products were still Intel instruction set work-alike processors.
+This move by Apple helps break that stranglehold.

 This won't be good news for places with concentrations of Intel work sites, like Oregon and Arizona.
 There was already talk of Intel implementing cost-cutting moves in Hillsboro, Oregon.